martinohanlon/exploring-space-with-minecraft/en/step_5.md

-## SpaceCRAFT - display live data
+## Display live data

-SpaceCRAFT displays data from the SenseHAT in Minecraft, converting the data into 3D structures and blocks.
+SpaceCRAFT displays data from the Sense HAT in Minecraft, converting the data into 3D structures and blocks.

 ![SpaceCRAFT Display](images/spacecraft3.png)

-This can be run at any time and will use live data from the SenseHAT, allowing you to see the results instantly in Minecraft.
+You can run this program at any time, and it will use live data from the Sense HAT, allowing you to see results instantly in Minecraft.

 --- task ---

-Start Minecraft, enter a world and press **Escape** to go to the menu.
+Start Minecraft, enter a world, and press <kbd>Escape</kbd> to go to the menu.

 --- /task ---

 --- task ---

-Open a terminal by clicking **Menu**, **Accessories**, **Terminal**, and enter the following commands one by one, pressing `Enter` after each command:
+Open a terminal by clicking **Menu** > **Accessories** > **Terminal**, and enter the following commands one by one, pressing <kbd>Enter</kbd> after each command:

 ```
 cd ~/SpaceCRAFT/spacecraft